twosixlabs/armory-example/TUTORIAL.md

 ```
 in your armory-example directory.
 Depending on your network connection you might
 want let this run overnight or at least across a long lunch break.
 This step is
-optional, each job will automatically download the relevant weights and datasets
+optional.
+Each job will automatically download the relevant weights and datasets
-when it is run with `armory run` if the needed data are not already present.
+when it is run with `armory run` if the needed files are not pre-downloaded.

 ## Common errors